dspxpert/PythonicNetworks/README.md

 #### Main textbook

-### Automate The Boring Stuff with Python, 2nd Edition by Al Sweigart
+### "Automate The Boring Stuff with Python, 2nd Edition" by Al Sweigart